Proxy Marriage | Immigration Laws for Virtual Weddings

 Get the Marriage Green Card

-In all U.S. immigration marriage cases, the burden falls on the applicant to establish that the marriage is bona fide.
-A proxy marriage is one in which one of the individuals in the relationship cannot be present.
-A double proxy marriage is when both individuals cannot be physically present.
+• A double proxy marriage is when neither individual can be physically present.
 This is common when one person in the relationship is in the military and is deployed, so they cannot be physically present for the marriage.

-For the purposes of USCIS, a proxy marriage needs to be consummated for immigration officials to consider its validity.
 Having children before the marriage takes place does not satisfy the consummation requirement either.
 It is important to mention, however, to further establish the relationship timeline.

 Section 101(a)(35) of the Act provides that the term “spouse”, “wife”, or “husband” does not include a spouse, wife, or husband by reason of any marriage ceremony where the contracting parties thereto are not physically present together at the ceremony, unless the marriage has been consummated afterwards.
 (Note: Consummation of a marriage can only occur after the ceremony, there is no such thing as “pre-consummation” of a marriage.)

 To recap, a proxy wedding will not be considered a lawful union for citizenship purposes unless the couple consummates it after the marriage union.
-Therefore, you do not need to show images of you “consummating” the marriage but instead submit an affidavit affirming that it was along with proof that you were together in the same place.
+Therefore, you do not need to show images of you “consummating” the marriage, but instead submit an affidavit affirming that it was, along with proof that you were together in the same place.

 Learn about Courthouse Weddings & Immigration.